-Spicy Skinny Margarita Recipe — This low-calorie version of the well-loved jalapeno margarita cocktail recipe only requires a few ingredients, and of course, the best tequila…
+This Spicy Skinny Margarita recipe is a low-calorie version of the well-loved jalapeño margarita cocktail.
+It only requires a few ingredients, and of course, the best tequila!

-It’s been a while since I shared a classic cocktail recipe around here!
-Fear not, this jalapeno skinny margarita recipe should reaffirm my dedication to the craft of cocktails, with or without Cinco de Mayo.
+It’s been a while since we shared a classic cocktail recipe around here!
+Fear not, this Spicy Skinny Margarita recipe should reaffirm our dedication to the craft of cocktails, with or without Cinco de Mayo.

-I’m whipping up the deliciousness that is this skinny margarita recipe for two reasons: number one being swimsuit season is upon us (please send help), and number two because there is nothing better than sips with a little kick!
+We’re whipping up the deliciousness that is this Spicy Skinny Margarita for two reasons.
+Number one being swimsuit season is upon us.
+(Please send help.)
+And number two because there is nothing better than sips with a little kick!

-Okay okay, the real reason I prefer a spicy margarita recipe is simply because it keeps me sipping instead of totally chug my glass.
-At least I’m honest, right?
+Okay okay, the real reason we prefer a spicy margarita recipe is simply because it keeps us sipping instead of totally chug my glass.
+At least we’re honest, right?

-In my defense, I don’t drink any type of sodas (usually only water, coffee, green juices,…and cocktails of course), so they’re my drink treat of choice.
-Plus, you can easily customize this into a mocktail, too!…
+In our defense, we don’t drink any type of sodas (usually only water, coffee, green juices,…and cocktails of course).
+So they’re our drink treat of choice.
+Plus, you can easily customize this into a mocktail too!

 If you’re not a big fan of spicy drinks, you can nix the jalapeno and rock the rest of the recipe!
 It will run you about 100 calories per servings if you’re using stevia or light agave nectar instead of simple syrup.